snipercup/wip-ai-dungeon-mods/README.md

 Good usages include:
 * Providing additional background information or general goals for characters.
-* Providing information about locations in the world.
+* Providing additional background information about locations in the world.
 * Providing information on your world's races, monsters, starship types, etc.

-Tips and tricks:
-* For locations within a city, is usually detrimental to relate the location to the city it is in.
-It is a bit uncommon for the city's name to be mentioned to bring it into context so that the location within the city can satisfy its relation.
-Your milage may vary.

 It has the following rules:
 * Associates only with action text.